leetcode-python-java/leetcode-python-java/README.md

         compile!(view)
         # method_name: "_app_views_home_index_html_erb___3699380246341444633_70336654511160" (This method is defined in 'def compile(mod)' below)
         # view: #<#<Class:0x00007ff10d6c9d18>:0x00007ff10ea050a8>, view is an instance of <a subclass of ActionView::Base> which has same instance variables defined in the instance of HomeController.
-        # You get the result html after invoking 'view.send'.
+        # You will get the result html after invoking 'view.send'.
         view.send(method_name, locals, buffer, &block)
       end
     rescue => e